 Here are some basic tips for your website designers to take of your website’s responsiveness:

-- Use a font that look clear on both desktops and mobiles.
+- Use a font that looks clear on both desktops and mobiles.

 - Keep some extra white spaces in between the call-to-action button and the body copy.

-The ideal time of loading of a website should be 3-4 seconds.
-If it takes more than that than there is definitely something wrong that needs to be fixed.
+The ideal time of loading a website should be 3-4 seconds.
+If it takes more than that then there is definitely something wrong that needs to be fixed.

 As a result of slow loading speed, your website visitors may lose their patience and quit your website immediately.